 Examining the policy context and implementation of community health worker programmes in South Africa: Implications for Universal Health Coverage reforms: Although South Africa is in the process of health system reforms towards universal health coverage, the policy position regarding the role of community health workers (CHWs) as part of this process remains unclear.
 Moreover, although they make up one third of the health workforce in the country, they remain outside of the public service and in unstable employment.
 This study aims explore the policy context and implementation of the national CHW programme, particularly focusing on the governance model of the CHW programme and CHWs’ relationships with health professionals as part of their integration into the health care system.
 The findings will generate knowledge on the strengths and weaknesses of implementation of the programme and on the implications of these aspects for Universal Health Coverage reforms.
 This three year study is funded by the South African Medical Research Council’s Self-Initiated Research grant.
 The research leader is Dr Nonhlanhla Nxumalo: +27 11 717 3432; Email: firstname.lastname@example.org

 SARChI Chair on Health Policy and Systems Research (Universal Health Coverage): South Africa's health system is sub-optimal compared to other countries with similar levels of health expenditure.
 CHP has a chair for Health Policy and Systems Research whose programme focuses on universal health coverage (UHC).
 The chair is Professor Frances Griffiths.
-Tel: +44 (0)24765 22534; Email: firstname.lastname@example.org
+Please contact either Jane Goudge (email: email@example.com) or Frances Griffiths Email: firstname.lastname@example.org

 Batlhokomedi (Carers) study: South Africa is currently shifting from multiple NGO-led, donor-funded CHW programmes to a national government programme, and is intending to scale up teams of CHWs to provide comprehensive, integrated, community-based care.
 In this study, CHP will develop an evidence-informed CHW service model based on the key elements of the South African CHW policy, local circumstances and constraints with particular reference to affordability, and an understanding of the literature on barriers and facilitators.
 It will implement and evaluate this model (before and after design) in two pilot sites in the Sedibeng Health District.
 The findings of the study will provide practical lessons for implementing a CHW programme at scale in South Africa and similar settings in other low and middle income countries.

 This study is funded by the UK Medical Research Council.
-The lead researcher is Prof. Jane Goudge.
+The research leader is Prof. Jane Goudge.
 Tel: +27 11 717 3425; firstname.lastname@example.org

 Siyaqinisa (We strengthen together) Learning Site: CHP is involved in a three year study known as the ‘Siyaqinisa’ (We strengthen together) District Learning site to support the Sedibeng District Management with an Organisational Development process involving researchers and colleagues to strengthen leadership capacity to improve staff engagement and team effectiveness.
-The lead researcher is Dr Nonhlanhla Nxumalo: +27 11 3432; Email: email@example.com
+The research leader is Dr Nonhlanhla Nxumalo: +27 11 3432; Email: email@example.com

 Mainstreaming a health systems approach to delivery of maternal health services : This trans-disciplinary research project in Rwanda and South Africa focuses primarily on gathering practical knowledge for improving service organisation and delivery for maternal health.
 The research leader is Dr Duane Blaauw.
 Tel: +27 11 717 3422; Fax: +27 11 717 3429;